nive2530/nive2530/README.md

 Interactive BI dashboards for actionable insights

 🚀 Always exploring the next frontier in applied machine intelligence.

-Check out my repos and feel free to connect or collaborate!📫 How to reach me: senthilselvan.n@northeastern.edu | +1 617 206 0530<br>- ⚡ Fun fact: I am a person who is keen about analyzing and solving innovative problems</p>
+Check out my repos and feel free to connect or collaborate!

+📫 How to reach me: senthilselvan.n@northeastern.edu

 ###